Author: Melissa MacLellan

 What did you learn from attending the Ha-may-as Stewardship Network Annual Gathering?

-We had opportunity to have many discussions that were really informative and valuable to the North Slave Métis Alliance.
-It was really helpful for us to hear that Nations are working together to accomplish a common goal of watching the land and water, but each that Nation has a different role for their Guardians and will do things differently in their particular territory.
+We had an opportunity to have many discussions that were really informative and valuable to the North Slave Métis Alliance.
+It was really helpful for us to hear that Nations are working together to accomplish a common goal of watching the land and water, but that each Nation has a different role for their Guardians and will do things differently in their particular territory.
 For example, during the gathering, the group spent a day learning how to survey kelp.
 Some Nations, like Wei Wai Kum First Nation, are ready to learn how to do this so they can start applying it to their Guardian work right away, while others, like the Mamalilikulla First Nation, already survey kelp regularly.
 For the Da'naxda'xw Awaetlala First Nation, there is no kelp within their region, but they will apply skills in other ways.

 Were there differences between the work of NSMA and the HSN?

-The Ha-may-as Guardians have a more science-based focus to their programs, which is awesome, but I know that in the North our program will have a more traditional knowledge-based focus.
+The Ha-may-as Guardians have a more science-based focus to their programs, which is awesome, but I know that in the North, our program will have a more traditional knowledge-based focus.
 In the NWT, whether it's a territory-wide program or a Bathurst herd specific program, our programs will have a different look and feel.
 In the North, we explain things through storytelling and I know that we will have to implement storytelling into our processes.
 Storytelling is a slower process than sharing information through PowerPoints but it is the way our people pass down the teachings to younger generations and the best way to talk to Elders.
 I can only see excellent things coming from implementing storytelling into our Guardians programs and gatherings in the north.
 We will have Elders more involved in the process and have our language intertwined in what we do.

 What were highlights that stood out for you?